Bence Gáspár

 Pronounce: [ˈbɛnt͡sɛ ˈɡaːʃpaːr]

-Pronouns: he / him / ő
+Pronouns: he / ő

 • Open Floor Teacher and Biologist